frissyn/frissyn/README.md

 ## frissyn [![Discord Chat](https://img.shields.io/badge/discord-join-7389D8?logo=discord&style=flat-square)](https://discord.gg/b3qjk4epPr) [![](https://img.shields.io/badge/buy%20me%20a%20coffee-donate-yellow.svg?style=flat-square)](https://ko-fi.com/frissyn)

-A 16yo anime fanatic from Maryland proficient in Python, Ruby, and Crystal.
+A high school anime fanatic from Maryland proficient in Python, Ruby, and Crystal.
 I've also learned JavaScript, C++, Lua, and SourcePawn, but I only use those when I need to =P

 I'm an artist creating tools and applications for programmers and creatives alike.
 The projects I make range from [API wrappers](https://github.com/frissyn/valorant.py), to [game mods and documentation](https://github.com/frissyn/celeste-saves), to [developement tools](https://github.com/frissyn/pyke), and a bit more.
 Check out my pinned reopsitories!